In 1560, a small group of English exiles in Geneva finished a Bible no one had asked them to make.

 What Geneva1560 is

-It is a publication — this one.
-The 1560.
-Where we write about scripture, history, and Christian life from inside the historic faith.
+Around both sits this publication — The 1560.
+We write about scripture, history, and Christian life from inside the historic faith.
 We hold firm to the creeds.
 We lean orthodox Protestant by conviction.
 We welcome Catholic and Orthodox voices by tradition.
 We publish slowly, because slow writing is better writing, and because the Bible does not reward hurry.
+The Letter carries each essay to your inbox through Beehiiv, free and archived.
+And The 1560 is becoming a discussion layer as well: a place where essays are not just published but answered, disputed, clarified, and carried forward in public conversation.

-It is a small apparel brand called G1560 Supply.
+The ecosystem includes G1560 Supply — a founder apparel brand.
 Pre-order drops, printed on Next Level Apparel blanks, designed with the typography and marginalia of the 1560 Geneva Bible.
-The commerce layer exists for a reason: it pays for the publication to be free, for the reader to be free, for the work to continue.
+The commerce layer exists for a reason: it sustains the work that remains free.

 On disagreement